trevorkerney/C-Data-Structure-Libraries/TVector/README.md

 ### type pull();

-Removes the object at the end of the vector.
+Removes the object at the back of the vector.
 Returns removed object.
 Throws error if vector is empty.

 ### void insert(const type& obj, const int& index);

-Inserts a new object at index and shifts further objects once torward the end.
+Inserts a new object at index and shifts further objects once torward the back.
 Throws error if vector is at maximum size.

 parameters:
 - obj: the object to be inserted into the vector.